|

 and Handwoven magazine in 1999.
 She is author of The Complete

-Book of Drafting and editor of
+Book of Drafting, editor of The Best of Weaver’s series,

 taught workshops in a wide range of weave structures and